 - Train companies don’t compensate in cash

-In fact, if the displayed price is a mistake, shops do not have to honour it – though they often will as a goodwill gesture.
+In fact, if the displayed price is a mistake, shops do not have to honour it.
+They often do, though, as a goodwill gesture.

 This is because in law, a contract – i.e. an offer and an acceptance – has not been made until the item is actually paid for.

-In short: A shop does not have to sell you an item at its displayed price if it is a genuine error, although it is illegal to mislead consumers deliberately.
+In short, a shop does not have to sell you an item at displayed price if it’s a genuine error.
+Of course, it is illegal to mislead consumers deliberately.

 If there’s nothing wrong with the item and you’ve just decided you don’t like it, you don’t actually have an automatic right to a refund.
-But most shops have policies for returns and will honour them, even though they don’t legally have to, and will often extend the return period after Christmas.
+Most shops do have policies for returns and will honour them, even though they don’t legally have to, and will often extend the return period after Christmas.
 Keep the receipts and original packaging.

 Some goods, such as underwear and earrings for pierced ears, may not be returnable even under a shop’s policy.

-As we know, shops don’t have to refund you, but probably will if you can prove purchase and the goods are unused.
+As we know, shops don’t have to refund you.
+They probably will, though, if you can prove purchase and the goods are unused.
 If a shop is prepared to refund or exchange a gift for its recipient, they’ll probably want a gift receipt.

 Surprisingly, online shopping actually may offer you more security.